 The judges are independent and not bound by instructions.
-In their decisions, they are only bound by the law and may not make arbitrary decisions.
-Legal protection institutions are available to verify the lawfulness of legal norms as well as official and judicial decisions.
+In their decisions, only the law binds them.
+Legal remedies are available to verify the lawfulness of legal norms as well as official and judicial decisions.
+Therefore, in Austria three Supreme Courts exist: